Dakshin Raypur: Demographics

 According to the 2011 Census of India, Dakshin Raypur had a total population of 14,076, of which 7,245 (51%) were males and 6,831 (49%) were females.
 There were 1,488 people in the age range of 0 to 6 years.
 The total number of literate people was 9,608 (76.33% of the population over 6 years).

 Infrastructure

 According to the District Census Handbook 2011, Dakshin Raypur covered an area of 4.422 km^{2}.
 Among the civic amenities, the water supply involved over-head tank.
 It had 1,341 domestic electric connections.
 Among the educational facilities it had were 7 primary schools and 1 secondary school.
 Three important commodities it produced were papad, pottery and zari wok.

 Economy

 Tourism

 There is a three-storeyed Bhagirathi Inspection Bungalow of the Public Health Engineering Department built in 2003, initially for departmental people visiting the place in connection with work in the nearby water-treatment plant, but later partially open to the general public, with advance reservation from 33 & 33/1 Chetla Central Road, Kolkata.
-One gets a remarkable view of the wide Hooghly from the first floor balcony.
-Sunset at Dakshin Raypur is brilliant.
+The first floor balcony has a view of the Hooghly.